 Biography of architect Roland Terry.

 The Vintage Roadside website offers summaries of the era of roadside diners and auto courts, before the advent of the Interstate Highway system.
+The Roadside Architecture website has gas stations, signs, statuary and more.
+The Preservation in Mississippi website has done a series about gas stations and their architectural forms.

 Washington State Department of Licensing, statistics on car registrations.